The Internet is good news for introverts who find it inefficient to network personally. Networking in itself is a struggle.

-Developing online professional relationships is just one of the goals in online networking.
-Since many introverts are academically oriented, to learn online with like-minded individuals is ideal.
-Online courses, webinars, and forums are great platforms to learn and express views that edify participants.
+Developing online professional relationships is just one of the goals of online networking.
+Since many introverts are academically oriented, learning online with like-minded individuals is ideal.
+Online courses, webinars, and forums are great platforms to understand and express views that edify participants.

 Since participants value education, your background and education may come in handy as the parties become familiar with each other down the line.
-Who doesn’t want a smart and respected co-worker housed in the adjacent cubicle?
+Who doesn’t want an intelligent and respected co-worker housed in the adjacent cubicle?

-One of the best opportunities that derive from attending a 4-year college is the life-long friends you form as a result of the experience.
-You can accomplish the same feat in a shorter period of time online.
+One of the best opportunities of attending a 4-year college is the lifelong friends you form due to the experience.
+You can accomplish the same feat in a shorter period online.

 5. Be the center of your networking efforts.

 Introverts and extroverts may have similar goals in the end.
-However, the means by which they accomplish their goals are different.
+However, how they accomplish their goals is different.
 Introverts may not crave the spotlight, but it does not mean they don’t seek recognition.

 Once you determine your professional value to an industry, position yourself as a thought leader or subject matter expert by creating intellectual property through articles, blogs, e-books, podcasts, and videos.

-By posting your intellectual property on social media sites, you attract the kind of people you want to work with, as well as befriend.
+By posting your intellectual property on social media sites, you attract the kind of people you want to work with and befriend.
 Many introverts enjoy reading and writing already, so creating intellectual property is a natural extension of your DNA.

 This singular act separates introverts from extroverts.
 In the long-run, quiet intellectualism beats boisterous entertainment.
-Become the well-spring of solutions within your industry of which great ideas flow.
+Become the well-spring of solutions within your industry from which great ideas flow.